-Choosing the wrong security company in California doesn't just mean poor service — it creates genuine legal liability for your business.
+Choosing the wrong security company in California doesn't just mean poor service.
+It creates genuine legal liability for your business.
 If an unlicensed guard is injured on your property, or if a security incident occurs and your provider lacks proper insurance, the financial and legal consequences land on you.
 This guide walks through the 7 most important factors to evaluate before signing a contract.

 1. Verify the BSIS PPO License (Non-Negotiable)